natalieagus/50033-2022/_unity/2_unity_for_babies_2.md

 	if (col.gameObject.CompareTag("Player") &&  !hit){
 		hit  =  true;
-		// spawn the mushroom prefab slightly above the box Instantiate(consummablePrefab, new  Vector3(this.transform.position.x, this.transform.position.y  +  1.0f, this.transform.position.z), Quaternion.identity);
+		// spawn the mushroom prefab slightly above the box Instantiate(consumablePrefab, new  Vector3(this.transform.position.x, this.transform.position.y  +  1.0f, this.transform.position.z), Quaternion.identity);
 	}
 }
 ```